rust-hosted-langs/book/booksrc/chapter-interp-tagged-symbols.md

 }
 ```

-Here we wrapped possible variants of `ScopedPtr<T>` in an enum, and we've
-started by defining two more new types, `Pair` and `Symbol`, that we'll go
+We've also referenced two new types, `Pair` and `Symbol`, that we'll go on to
-on to explain shortly.
+explain shortly.

 You probably noticed that `Value` is essentially a fat pointer.
 It is composed
-of a set of `ScopedPtr<T>` values, each of which should only require a single
+of a set of `ScopedPtr<T>`s, each of which should only require a single
-word, and an enum discriminant value, which will also, due to alignment,
+word, and an enum discriminant integer, which will also, due to alignment,
 require a word.
 We'll end up with a lot more discriminants so at this point,
 we can't do tagged pointer trickery, the discriminant value will not fit into
 2 bits.